Come and Try Roller Skating

 What do I bring?

-Bring your own helmet and socks.
+Bring your own helmet, socks, water bottle. and FRIENDS!

 How much does it cost?